-6.1 Stage 1:
+6.1 Stage 1: informal

-The school will take concerns seriously and make every effort to resolve the matter quickly.
+The school will take informal concerns seriously and make every effort to resolve the matter quickly.
 It may be the case that the provision or clarification of information will resolve the issue.

-The complainant should raise the complaint as soon as possible, either in person or by letter, telephone or email.
-If the complainant is unclear who to contact or how to contact them, they should contact the school office by phone on 02476688992 or by email: admin@stantonbridge.coventry.sch.uk.
+The complainant should raise the complaint as soon as possible with the relevant member of staff or the headteacher, either in person or by letter, telephone or email.
+If the complainant is unclear who to contact or how to contact them, they should contact the school office by phone on 02476688992 or by email: admin@stantonbridge.coventry sch.uk

-The school will acknowledge complaints received within five school days and investigate and provide a response within ten school days.
+The school will acknowledge in formal complaints within five school days, and investigate and provide a response within ten school days.

-Stage 1 will involve a meeting between the complainant and the complaints manger.
-If the complaint is not resolved, it will be escalated to a formal complaint.
+The informal stage will involve a meeting between the complainant and the complaints manger If the complaint is not resolved informally, it will be escalated to a formal complaint.

-6.2 Stage 2: Formal
+6.2 Stage 2: formal

-The formal stage involves the complainant putting the complaint to the headteacher and/or the subject of the complaint:
+The formal stage involves the complainant putting the complaint to the headteacher and/or the Chair of Governors:

-- > In a letter or email
+- In a letter or email

-- > Over the phone
+- Over the phone

-- > In person
+- In person

-- > Through a third party acting on their behalf
+- Through a third party acting on their behalf